usegalaxy-eu/website/galaxy/ftp.md

 ## Upload multiple files via curl

-`curl -T {"file1,file2"} ftp://ftp.usegalaxy.eu --user user@name.de --ssl`
+`curl -T {"file1,file2"} --user user@name.de --ssl ftp://ftp.usegalaxy.eu`

-The list needs to be comma seperated, without spaces and in quotation: `{"file1,file2"}`
+The comma-separated list of files needs to be quoted and must not contain spaces: `{"file1,file2"}`

 ## Credentials

-Use the same email address and password that you use to login to [usegalaxy.eu](https://usegalaxy.eu)
+Use the same email address and password that you use to log in to [usegalaxy.eu](https://usegalaxy.eu)

 ## More Information